In 1999, the API environment was a free-for-all.

 The Birth of REST: Roy Fielding's Dissertation

-In 2000, Roy Fielding and his colleagues had one objective: create a standard so that any server could talk to any other server in the world.
+In 2000, Roy Fielding and his colleagues had one objective: Create a standard, so any server could talk to any other server in the world.
 Here's what he came up with in his doctoral dissertation:

 I had comments from well over 500 developers, many of whom were distinguished engineers with decades of experience, and I had to explain everything from the most abstract notions of Web interaction to the finest details of HTTP syntax.
 That process honed my model down to a core set of principles, properties, and constraints that are now called REST.